#experience #interaction #VR #body_movement #motion_design

 Why?
 Today, our western world is slowly welcoming the idea that body awareness and body movement play key roles in our physical and emotional healths.
 However, we increasingly evolve towards spatial contexts and interactions which tend to limit and control our moving bodies while dispersing our daily attention through constant visual stimuli.
 Most interactive experiences in VR are no exceptions, as they primarily play of the visual sensory system, de-engaging participants from their own bodies.

-Further. (un)Balance questions the possibilities offered by XR experiences in contexts such as emotional health therapy and moving meditation.
-For exemple, combinations of VR and analog tools could be used to train and/or amplify visualisation techniques.
+Further. (un)Balance questions the possibilities offered by XR experiences in contexts such as emotional health therapy and moving meditation, namely through visualisation training.